ArboreSign/sigfox-python-flask/README.md

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/sigfox-python-flask/master/images/sigfox-home.png" width="900"></p>

-We need to setup the format that the SIGFOX Backend is expecting to receive from the Akeru device.
+We need to setup the format that the Sigfox Backend is expecting to receive from the Akeru device.
 Log into the Backend and click on the 'Device Type' tab.
 In the information panel, click 'edit' and a list of fields will appear.
 We want to set this up such that the server knows what to expect from the device.

 Go to 'Display Type' and select custom from the dropdown box.
 This lets us customise how to specify the data field.
 We'll set ours up to use a 'temp::int:8' which is a signed integer of 8 bits.
 This allows us to simulate negative temperatures if we wish as we'll be staying within temperature values that we could expect in the real world.
-Click the '?' if you want to find out what other data types the SIGFOX Backend can decode.
+Click the '?' if you want to find out what other data types the Sigfox Backend can decode.
 Click 'OK' to confirm your selection.
 You will be returned to the 'Device Type' page.

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/sigfox-python-flask/master/images/sigfox-callback.png" width="900"></p>

-Now head to 'Callback' where we'll create a new callback for our SIGFOX device.
+Now head to 'Callback' where we'll create a new callback for our Sigfox device.
 Click 'New' in the top right corner and you'll be brought into a screen where you can setup a callback for the device.
 Click 'Custom callback'  and you'll be brought to a page where you'll be presented with a selection of different options to choose from.
 Choose the following options for your callback:

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/sigfox-python-flask/master/images/sigfox-callback-details.png" width="900"></p>